moz-sec/image-segmentation/README.md

-# image-segmentation
+# instance-segmentation

-This repository contains the code for the image segmentation project.
+This repository contains the code for the instance segmentation project.